robingould/music-linker/README.md

 ## Steal all your friends music with a single copy-paste!
 Connect all of your cross-platform music together, with the click of a button(s)!

-Uses RAG with GPT-4 ($0.004 per song basically) to fix Youtube "junk" names and get album names (for Jellyfin file system).
+Uses RAG with GPT-4 (~$0.003 per song) to fix Youtube "junk" names and get album names (for Jellyfin file system).

 For example: Kylie Minogue - Can't Get You Out Of My Head (Official Video) -> Kylie Minogue - Fever - Can't Get You Out Of My Head